Teach English in Thailand

 Are flights included and booked for me?

-No, flights are not included in the fee, and you are responsible for arranging your own flights/transportation to Bangkok.
+No, flights are not included in the fee, and you are responsible for arranging your own flights/transportation to Thailand.
 We recommend booking a one-way flight, and purchasing your return flight later.
+The visa you arrive on will allow you to enter with a one-way ticket.
+You may book your flights once you’re accepted onto the program, and we will let you know when you can do so!

 When should I arrive?